GnExia2/CIS-256-LAB4/README.md

 * Implement a doubly linked list with basic operations (insertion, deletion, traversal).
 Your node class should have two constructors, one default with just data parameter and one with references to previous and next nodes

-* Implement two sorting methods to sort the elements of your linked list:
+* Implement two sorting methods to sort the elements of your linked list: Insertion sort and Merge sort
-Insertion sort <br />
-Merge sort  <br />